vippsas/vipps-solutions/in-store/README.md

 Just provide a button in your user interface to allow the cashier to send the payment request.

 <details>
-<summary>Details</summary>
+<summary>Detailed example</summary>
 <div>

 Your system can send the payment request by using the [`createPayment`](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments/operation/createPayment) endpoint.

 Set `userFlow` to `PUSH_MESSAGE`.
-This will send a push directly to the customer who scanned the QR code, and after the payment is completed, the POS will be updated with the status of the payment.
+This will send a push directly to the customer.
+Attach the receipt simultaneously.

 Here is an example HTTP POST: